 It's been 8 years since I last posted.
 I forgot all about this blog that helped me through so many impossible situations.
 I could talk to others who were going through the same thing as me, but anonymously to protect my then husband as well as myself.
 The past 8 years have been filled with sadness, longing, happiness, and forgiveness.
 And an unnecessarily contentious divorce.
-I went from doing the bedtime routine and tucking my children in every night before going to lie with my husband to locking myself in my home office turned bedroom at night for protection to moving to a new house to shared custody to financial ruin, and now....to peace that I've never felt before in my adult life.
+I went from doing the bedtime routine and tucking my children in every night to locking myself in my home office turned bedroom at night for protection to moving to a new house to shared custody to financial ruin, and now....to peace that I've never felt before in my adult life.
 This is a letter to my ex-husband.

 Dear Ex-Husband,

-It's been 2 years since I left.
-And two years and 8 months since I decided that I couldn't possibly spend another ounce of energy trying to save our marriage.
-I remember the exact moment where I knew that I had no more to give to save our marriage.
-You had knee reconstruction surgery a few months earlier.
-I had set timers on my phone throughout the night to make sure I got you all your meds at the right time, filled your ice bucket just the way you wanted it, got you all of your meals in bed, did everythng in the house on my own, including cleaning up a disasterous basement flood.
-I wanted you to feel loved and cared for.
-I had discovered a few months before your surgery that you had been lying about binging porn.
-I sobbed, told you I couldn't do it anymore.
-But then, as quick as I said that, I gave in.
-I decided to just have sex with you any time you wanted it because maybe it would stop you from watching porn and maybe you would be nice to me.
-But after surgery, I was reluctant to have sex with you for a while, and that set you off.
-You gave me the silent treatment.
-I had zero clue why I was getting the silent treatment.
-And as you know, the silent treatment hurts me to my core, I cannot handle it.
-So I reached out and asked what I had done.
 You told me that you did not think that I took good enough care of you after surgery, and that I was selfish to not want your mom to come to our house to take care of you better.
-You said that you did not think that I was "engaging" enough with our kids.
-And you said that the final straw was that I expressed reluctance to join you at your parents' house for Christmas.
+You said that you were embarassed because once, when someone asked you if I was doting on you after surgery, you had to "shamefully say no, she's just taking care of the hourse and kids".
+You said that the final straw was that I expressed reluctance to join you at your parents' house for Christmas.
 I cried, and the only words I could get out were "I will do better".
 You were pleased.
 I packed all of us up and drove us to your parents for Christmas.
 I served you dinner and took your plate, just like your mom did for your dad and your sister-in-law did for your brother.
 I laughed at your jokes.
-I tried to be giving.
+I faked a smile.
 And that night, when I lied down next to our son to go to sleep, I took too many sleeping pills to turn off my brain in hopes that I might not wake up the next morning.
 But I did wake up.
 And I drove you and the kids back home.
 As I drove those 5 hours, I realized that if I wanted to live, I needed to stop living for you and live for myself and our kids.
-I never kissed you again after that, never had sex with you, never had a vulnerable conversation, never googled "how to save a broken marriage".
+I never kissed you again after that, never had sex with you, never had a vulnerable conversation, never googled yet again "how to tolerate a dead marriage".

 Remember early in the divorce proceedings when you wrote that I had "chronic health issues" and "chronic fatigue"?
 I did have those things while I was married to you.
 Gastritis, gluten intolerance, GERD, chronic migraines and fatigue, depression and anxiety.
 Do you know how many diagnoses I have now?
 None.
 I haven't had a single episode of feeling like my stomach was on fire, not a single migraine, I take no medications for GERD, and I don't need sleeping pills to sleep.